I have never done yoga before, what should I expect?

 What should I wear to yoga?
 What should I bring?

-Wear comfortable clothing that is stretchy and loose fitting.
-Bring a yoga mat and a water bottle if you’d like, and an open mind.
+Wear comfortable clothing that is stretchy and/or loose fitting.
+Bring a yoga mat and an open mind.
 Don’t have your own mat?
-We have plenty and would be happy to share.
+You can borrow one from us! ($1 mat rental at the hot studio).
+Coming in for a hot class?
+Bring a towel and some water.

 Should I eat before coming to class?